davidmalcolm/gcc-python-plugin/docs/cfg.rst

    .. py:attribute:: local_decls

       List of :py:class:`gcc.VarDecl` for the function's local variables.
+It does not contain arguments; for those see the `arguments` property of the function's `decl`.

-Note that `initial` only seems to get set on these for static variables.
+      Note that for locals with initializers, `initial` only seems to get set on those `local_decls` that are static variables.
 For other locals, it appears that you have to go into the gimple representation to locate assignments.

    .. py:attribute:: start